Drag reduction via separation control using plasma actuators on a truck cabin side: Results Discussion

-One can also see how the stagnation point at the truck's front shifts with the yaw angle.
-For $\alpha=5\degree$ (Figures \ref{fig:lic_avg_5degL_NA} and \ref{fig:lic_avg_5degL_ACT}) the stagnation point moves outside of the displayed area, to a position where $y/W>0$.
-Conversely, for $\alpha=-5\degree$ the stagnation point is lower, around $y/W\approx-0.15$ (Figures \ref{fig:lic_avg_5degR_NA} and \ref{fig:lic_avg_5degR_ACT}).
-What appears as a low velocity region around the A-pillar on Figures \ref{fig:lic_avg_5degR_NA} and \ref{fig:lic_avg_5degR_ACT} is an artifact caused by the reflection due to the presence of the plasma actuator.
-Background effects in PIV snapshots have been minimized with the eigenbackground preprocessing explained in Section \ref{sec:methodology}, but still persist in that case due to the model inclination, resulting in increased light scattering.
+One can also see how the stagnation point at the truck's front (marked by a red circle) shifts with the yaw angle.
+For $\alpha=5\degree$ (Figures \ref{fig:lic_avg_5degL_NA} and \ref{fig:lic_avg_5degL_ACT}) the stagnation point moves outside of the displayed area, to the right half of the truck's front ($y/W>0$).
+Conversely, for $\alpha=-5\degree$ the stagnation point shifts to the left half, around $y/W\approx-0.12$ (Figures \ref{fig:lic_avg_5degR_NA} and \ref{fig:lic_avg_5degR_ACT}).
+A region around the A-pillar on Figures \ref{fig:lic_avg_5degR_NA} and \ref{fig:lic_avg_5degR_ACT} has been blanked to remove invalid vectors due to the laser reflection caused by the presence of the plasma actuator, making the velocity measurements unusable there.
+Background effects in \ac{PIV} snapshots have been minimized with the POD-based background removal explained in Section \ref{sec:methodology}, but persist in that case due to the model inclination, which increases light scattering.

+The effect of plasma actuation on higher-order statistics can be exemplified by a comparison of the turbulent kinetic energy field $k$ with and without actuation at a given yaw angle.
+In Figure \ref{fig:tke}, we report the normalized in-plane turbulent kinetic energy measured at $\alpha=5\degree$.
+Not only does the actuation reduces de size of the separation after the A-pillar, it also decreases the amount of turbulent kinetic energy, thus reducing the extraction of momentum from the mean flow towards the turbulent cascade, further explaining the drag reduction \citep{bonnavion_use_2022}.

 Figure \ref{fig:bubble_width} allows for a comparison of the bubble width among different yaw angles with or without actuation.
 The bubble width and length are calculated as the dimensions of the smallest rectangle aligned with the wall circumscribing the area displaying backflow in at least 50\% of the valid snapshots, as illustrated on Figure \ref{fig:bubble_labeled_250313_0deg_IW32}.
-Backflow is defined whenever the horizontal velocity component is smaller than a threshold, i.e. $u < \varepsilon$, where $\varepsilon=0.1~\text{m/s}$ accounts for measurement uncertainty in PIV data.
+Backflow is defined whenever the streamwise velocity component is smaller than a threshold, i.e. $u < \varepsilon$, where $\varepsilon=0.1~\text{m/s}$ accounts for measurement uncertainty in \ac{PIV} data.
 If several disjunct backflow areas are identified, the largest one is considered.
 It is important to note that the dimensions of the bubble are rather small: the smallest bubble is $1.7~\unit{mm}$ wide.
 We are thus considering an optical measurement very close to the wall.